NCERT Solutions for Class 12 Maths Exercise 8.1 Application of Integrals in Hindi and English Medium for CBSE exams 2022-2023.

 Which question is frequently asked in CBSE exams from exercise 8.1?

-As compared to other questions, question number 9 and 10 are tricky as well as important for CBSE exams.
+Now question number 1 and 2 are important as per examination point of view.
+As compared to other questions, question number 1 and 2 are not tricky but important for CBSE exams.

 Which examples is known as most important example in exercise 8.1 class 12 Math?

-There are total 5 examples and all are basic questions to learn how to find the area bounded between the curves.
+There are only a few examples and all are basic questions to learn how to find the area bounded between the curves.

-NCERT Solutions for Class 12 Maths Exercise 8.1 in English Medium
+NCERT Solution Class 12 Maths Exercise 8.1 in English Medium